damianfarina/comman/README.md

 - Client, Product, and Order management
 - Manufacturing tracking and formula management
 - Inventory control and supplier handling
-- Dashboard with production charts
-- Role-based access for administrators, salespeople, operators, and clients
 - Optimized for desktop and mobile usage

 ## Tech Stack